 About the Airport

 Funding for the master plan comes from both the Federal Aviation Administration (FAA) and Oregon Department of Aviation.
 Each federal fiscal year, Congress delegates funding into the FAA’s grant program, known currently as the Airport Improvement Program (AIP), and awards funding to airports across the country.
 For small primary, reliever, and general aviation airports (such as Cottage Grove State Airport), the AIP grant covers a range of 90 percent of eligible costs.
 The remaining 10 percent will be covered by ODA or, if available, local grants.
+More information on the airport is available on the Airport Information webpage.

 About the Master Plan Update